Contact PHA :

 • Hand hygiene: Wash hands with soap and water.

-• Offer food and drink that is covered or individually wrapped and remove anything that becomes contaminated,g. fruits and other edible items.
+• Offer food and drink that is covered or individually wrapped and remove anything that becomes contaminated e.g. fruits and other edible items.
 Water jugs and glasses used for patients must be covered.

-• Personal protective equipment: Wear single-use, non-sterile gloves and a plastic apron for contact with secretions and excretions (e.g. handling bedpans, vomit bowls, and urinals), handling the patient’s clothes and bedding, and contact with the patient or their immediate environment.
+• Personal protective equipment: Wear single-use, non-sterile gloves and a plastic apron when handling secretions and excretions (e.g. when handling bedpans, vomit bowls, and urinals), handling the patient’s clothes and bedding, and contact with the patient or their immediate environment.
 Wear masks when clearing vomiting and diarrhoea.

 • Decontamination of items/equipment: Avoid soft furnishings and non-wipeable items.
 Clean and decontaminate all reusable items and equipment.
-Reusable bedpans must be disinfected in a bedpan washer or use a macerator for single-use disposablebedpans and urinals.
+Reusable bedpans must be disinfected in a bedpan washer, or a macerator must be used for single-use disposable bedpans and urinals.
 Ensure the bedpan washer and macerator work correctly and the sluice is clean, dry and tidy.
 Non-disposable bedpans should be stored inverted.

 • Environmental cleaning: Decluttering wards is essential to reduce the bioburden to allow effective cleaning and disinfection of environmental surfaces.
 All unnecessary items from locker tops and tables must be removed.
 The frequency of routine cleaning and disinfection of the ward/unit should be reviewed and increased with particular emphasis on toilets, sluices, and hand-touch surfaces.
 There is no need to sample the environment routinely.